Frequently asked questions regarding the CIR/ICIR qualifications

 How many candidates have obtained the certification?

-Up to the end of 2016 more 1,150 candidates have passed the CIR exam.
+As at the end of January 2023 more than 2,000 candidates had passed the CIR/ICIR exam.

 What are the success and failure rates?